mcurros2/MicroMFramework/MicroM/AgentsInstructions/Documentation/instructions-for-backend.md

 ### Execution Phase
 - Add or update documentation under `MicroM/Documentation/Backend/`.
+- Create or update the documentation files using the templates in `Templates/`.
+- Follow "How to document a namespace" and "How to document a class, struct, enum, or interface" sections."
 - Ensure every new page is linked to its namespace `index.md` and higher-level indexes.
 - Ensure public APIs have XML comments.
 - Record notes in `iteration-notes.md` if details exceed summary scope.